-If you have mice or other rodents roaming free in your house, you will see signs of them, before you might actually catch site of one.
+Got A Mouse Problem?
+Need a mice exterminator?
+If you have mice or other rodents roaming free in your house, you will see signs of them, before you might actually catch sight of one.
 The ‘rule of thumb’ with mice is: “For Every 1 You See, There Are 10 You Don’t.”

-Mice are problematic as they not only make quite a mess, but can spread disease and trigger allergies.
+Mice are problematic as they not only make quite a mess but can spread disease and trigger allergies.
+It is not easy to get rid of mice, but we can do it for you.

 Tips to Prevent a Mouse Infestation